JeffreyBenjaminBrown/hode/README.md

 The `QFind`, `QTest` and `QVarTest` constructors are defined in terms of the Find, Test and VarTest types.
 See the code for the full spec, but here they are in brief:

 A `Find` is used to find stuff in the space.
-You can make something of type `Find` by running `mkFind`. `mkFind` expects a function of type `(sp -> e -> Set e)`.
+You can make something of type `Find` by running `mkFindFrom`. `mkFindFrom` expects a function of type `(sp -> e -> Set e)`.
 That is, given a space sp and an element e of it, this function can produce a bunch of other elements of the space.

 A `Test` is used to filter things that have been found.
 You can make a `Test` by running `mkTest`, which expects a function of type `(e -> e -> Bool)`.